testla-project/testla-screenplay-playwright-js/docs/guides/failing_steps/failing_steps.md

 // proceed based on answer from above if (wasLoggedIn === false) {
-    // some code to be axecuted on false case
+    // some code to be executed on false case
 }
 ```